-In website content management, especially when content includes rich formatting or comes from user input, how to safely output HTML tags is a crucial issue.The AnQiCMS (AnQiCMS) has fully considered this from the beginning of its design, and its template engine defaults to escaping output variables to effectively prevent security risks such as cross-site scripting attacks (XSS).
+In website content management, especially when the content includes rich formats or user input, how to safely output HTML tags is a crucial issue.AnQiCMS (AnQiCMS) took this into consideration from the outset, its template engine defaults to escaping output variables to effectively prevent cross-site scripting attacks (XSS) and other security risks.

 Understanding the default behavior of template engines

-The template engine of Anqi CMS borrows the syntax from mainstream frameworks like Django, one of its core concepts being "security first."
-This means that when you directly use{{ 变量 }}When outputting content, all characters that can be interpreted as HTML tags by the browser (such as</>/&/"/') will be automatically converted to the corresponding entity characters (such as&lt;/&gt;/&amp;)。This automatic escaping mechanism is a powerful security shield that can prevent malicious users from attacking your website visitors by injecting malicious scripts into the content.
+The template engine of AnQi CMS borrows syntax from mainstream frameworks such as Django, one of its core concepts being 'Security First'.
+This means that when you use directly in the template,{{ 变量 }}When outputting content, all characters that may be interpreted as HTML tags (such as</>/&/"/') will be automatically converted to their corresponding entity characters (such as</>/&This automatic escaping mechanism is a powerful security shield that can prevent malicious users from attacking your website visitors by injecting malicious scripts into the content.

-However, in the actual content operation, we inevitably encounter situations where it is necessary to display the real HTML content.For example, the main content of the article is usually edited through a rich text editor, which may contain paragraphs, images, links, and other HTML structures; or in some custom fields, we hope to embed specific styles or HTML code for widgets.In this case, if the content is escaped by default, then the user will see the original HTML code, rather than the rendering effect we expect.
+However, in the actual content operation, we inevitably encounter situations where it is necessary to display the real HTML content.For example, the main text of an article is usually edited using a rich text editor, which may contain paragraphs, images, links, and other HTML structures;Or in some custom fields, we want to embed specific style or widget HTML code.In this case, if the content is escaped by default, then the user will see the original HTML code, rather than the rendering effect we expect.

-When is it necessary to avoid escaping?
+When do you need to avoid escaping?

-The solution in AnQiCMS:safefilters andautoescapetags
+The solution in AnQiCMS:safeFilters andautoescapeTag

 AnQiCMS provides two main ways to control the escaping behavior of HTML tags: